|

 NEXCOM, a US$50 million Taiwanese company founded in 1992, specializes in industrial and embedded computing, blade servers, and network security appliances.
 In April of 2008, the company expanded into the mobile computer market with three small tablet computers.

-While the three models address different markets, all share the sunlight readable touchscreen, Bluetooth 2.0, WiFi, a 1.3 megapixel digital camera and an Atom processor.
+While the three models address different markets, all share the sunlight readable touchscreen, Bluetooth 2.0, 802.11b/g/n WiFi, a 2.0 megapixel digital camera and a Z510 or 530 Atom processor.
 All also have a four-way navigation disc with an enter button in the center.

-The MTC 2100 model is designed for applications such as inventory tracking, mapping and other logistics support, and comes with a laser barcode scanner nd an integrated GPS receiver.
+The MTC 2100 model is designed for applications such as inventory tracking, mapping and other logistics support, and comes with a laser barcode scanner and an integrated GPS receiver.

 The MTC 2100-MD, in addition to sporting a white housing as is currently fashionable for medical computing equipment, has an onboard RFID reader for use with RFID tag applications.